home | résumé | books | poems | reviews | readings | cv | links | contact me

 Literary Honors:

-Finalist, 2005 Paterson Poetry Prize, for Country of Memory
+2004 Paterson Poetry Prize runner-up for Country of Memory

-Ann Stanford Poetry Prize, Southern California Anthology (1996)
+1996 Ann Stanford Poetry Prize, Southen California Anthology

 1995 New York Foundation for the Arts Fellowship in Poetry

-The Death Mazurka, 1990 nomination for the Pulitzer Prize in Poetry
+1990 nomination for the Pulitzer Prize in Poetry, The Death Mazurka

 1987 Gertrude B. Claytor Memorial Award, Poetry Society of America